 The client wanted an offbeat website that would stand out and appeal to their target audience of gamers, gadget lovers and pop culture fanatics and be unique.

-is inspired by a test image and TV noise a combination of glitch art and pixel art design, pixel art design on which the rest of the design is based.
+The logo is inspired by a test image and TV noise a combination of glitch art and pixel art design.
 The name “That’s why I’m broke” suggests that something has gone wrong, and we wanted the website design to reflect that.

 Although “broke” has a negative connotation, it is used here in a humorous way.
-When something goes wrong in a programme, a test image is often displayed, which was originally real but is now used for comic effect.
+When something goes wrong on tv, a test image is often displayed, which was originally real but is now used for comic effect.

 Colour palette

-The core colour palette uses bright, bold and pure colours to make striking elements stand out.
+The core colour palette uses bright, bold and pure colours to make elements stand out.

 Yellow